 EXCELLENCE IN SIMULATION

 Augusta University has a state-of-the-art simulation center that rivals any such center in the country.
 With nearly 30,000 square feet of high tech equipment, our center can provide a simulation for nearly any clinical scenario.
 In our newly renovated simulation laboratory, residents participate in a laparoscopic skills learning and assessment program which is adapted for Obstetrics & Gynecology from the Fundamentals of Surgery (FLS) curriculum.
 Following successful completion of the laparoscopic skills program, residents begin a competency-based robotic surgery curriculum in preparation for a career utilizing these minimally-invasive surgical techniques.
 Advanced robotic-assisted surgical training is performed on Augusta University Health’s da Vinci Si HD dual-console surgical system with a simulator pack.

 In the 2012-2013 academic year, the program established a global health program in Women's Health.
-We now have a 4 year experience in providing global health education with a focus on the international experience.
-Residents entering our program should expect to participate in this highly successful experience of a lifetime.
+We now have many years of experience in providing global health education with a focus on the international experience.
+Residents entering our program are given an opportunity to participate in this highly successful experience of a lifetime.
 The program, the department, and the institution supports this experience at little or no cost to each resident participant from our program.